clearhaus/3DSv2-api-documentation/source/getting-started.rst

 ###############

-This page is intented to familiarize you with superficial parts of the 3-D Secure v2 and to provide you with *some* understanding of how a 3-D Secure v2 authentication flow looks.
+This page is intented to familiarize you with superficial parts of the 3-D Secure v2 and to provide you with *some* understanding of a 3-D Secure v2 authentication flow.

 Authentication
 ==============